Feature comparison

 Google Docs Voice Typing requires a constant internet connection.
 Your audio is streamed to Google's servers, processed by their speech recognition API, and the text result is sent back.
 Google's privacy policy governs how that audio data is handled.

 EnviousWispr processes audio entirely on your Mac using the Apple Silicon Neural Engine.
 The audio buffer never leaves your device.
 After transcription, the audio is discarded.
-If you use on-device AI polish (Apple Intelligence or Ollama), the entire pipeline is local.
+If you use on-device AI polish (EG-1, Ollama, or Apple Intelligence on macOS 26+), the entire pipeline is local.
 No audio or text is uploaded anywhere.

-If you opt into a cloud LLM for polish (OpenAI, Gemini), only the text transcript is sent, never the audio, and you provide your own API key.
+If you opt into a cloud LLM for polish (OpenAI, Gemini, or Claude), only the text transcript is sent, never the audio, and you provide your own API key.
 You control the relationship with the provider directly.

 Fast because there is no upload step